-DZ BANK's Board of Managing Directors confirmed the appropriateness of the remuneration systems in November 2023.
-Overall, DZ BANK's remuneration systems are deemed appropriate in accordance with the requirements in InstitutsVergV and are consistent with the business and risk strategies.
-The design, application and, in particular, the outcome of the remuneration systems show that the remuneration systems do not create incentives for employees to take on disproportionately high risks.
+DZ BANK's Board of Managing Directors confirmed the appropriateness of the remuneration systems in November 2024.
+Overall, DZ BANK's remuneration systems are deemed appropriate in accordance with the requirements in InstitutsVergV and with the FAQs regarding InstitutsVergV that were finalized by BaFin in June 2024.
+The remuneration systems are also deemed consistent with the business and risk strategies.
+The design, application, and outcome of the remuneration systems show that there are no incentives for employees to take on disproportionately high risks.
 The remuneration systems do not run counter to the control units' monitoring function.
 Moreover, the remuneration systems of DZ BANK are consistent with the group remuneration strategy.